 Lamb Development Corp.
 (LDC) was founded in 2001 by Toronto’s top condominium broker Brad J. Lamb to directly participate in the development of stylish, urban condominium projects.
 At that time, with over 13 years of experience in consulting, marketing, and the selling of more than 100 of Toronto’s most innovative and exciting projects, Mr. Lamb wanted to bring something different to the development world.
-Since then, he has done just that; developing over 12 completed projects, along with 4 projects under construction.
-An additional 8 projects incorporating 2,000 units are in development.
+Since then, he has done just that; developing over 17 completed projects, along with 4 projects under construction.
+An additional 8 projects incorporating 2,600 units are in development.
 Lamb Development Corp. has become one of the country’s busiest development companies, with each project pioneering up-and-coming locations and delivering a stylish, urban solution to each property.
 Completed projects in Toronto are some of the hippest, most contemporary buildings in the city.
-They include gläs, Parc, Worklofts, Flatiron Lofts, The King East and Theatre Park.
+They include gläs, Parc, Worklofts, Flatiron Lofts, The King East, Theatre Park, King Charlotte and The Brant Park.

-Gotham, a modern statuesque residence rising 17- stories high into Ottawa’s skyline lives up to it’s iconic name by combining large sheets of glass, solid steel and bold charcoal brick.
-The building is one of the most breathtaking modern residences in Ontario when fully complete by June 2015.
+Gotham, Lamb’s brand new flagship in Ottawa completed in the Spring of 2015!
+Gotham is a modern statuesque residence rising 17- stories high into Ottawa’s skyline and lives up to it’s iconic name by combining large sheets of glass, solid steel and bold charcoal brick.
+The building is one of the most breathtaking modern residences in Ontario.

 By collaborating with two of Toronto’s best modernist architectural firms, Core Architects and architects Alliance (aA), Lamb Development Corp. is providing architectural statements that will stand the test of time.
 Brad J. Lamb has long associated all of his developments, and those of his clients, with the most current and relevant interior designers available.
 The Lamb Standard is the company philosophy of providing what would be expensive upgrades elsewhere as standard finishes at all LDC developments has been nothing short of revolutionary.
 Lamb Development Corp’s goal is to bring excellent condominium design with spectacular clean modern architecture allowing both the building residents and the residents of the city to mutually benefit from an invigorating and thoughtful experience.